Updated October 2022

-Assessment—making sure the workplace is following occupational health and safety regulations (as laid out in the Manitoba Workplace Safety and Health Act)
+Assessment—Making sure the workplace is following occupational health and safety regulations (as laid out in the Manitoba Workplace Safety and Health Act)

-Improvement—ongoing monitoring of working conditions, conducting risk assessments, and striving to eliminate hazards
+Improvement—Monitoring working conditions, conducting risk assessments, and striving to eliminate hazards

-Training—making sure all new and existing employees and managers understand safety procedures and policies (and coordinating regular safety meetings to promote compliance)
+Training—Making sure all new and existing employees and managers understand safety procedures and policies (and coordinating regular safety meetings to promote compliance)

-Investigation—looking into any reports of unsafe conditions, or workplace injuries (spills of hazardous chemicals, outbreaks of diseases or poisonings, accidents, etc.)
+Investigation—Looking into any reports of unsafe conditions, or workplace injuries (spills of hazardous chemicals, outbreaks of diseases or poisonings, accidents, etc.)

-Enforcement—taking steps to fine or shut down a workplace that does not comply with occupational health and safety rules
+Enforcement—Taking steps to fine or shut down a workplace that does not comply with occupational health and safety rules